 Sometimes he can also go for mid ganks if the mid champion has CC to set up the play or if it's a super free gank.

-After that he generally backs to buy Boots of Mobility so he can use Predator and either goes for a gank immediately (if there's an opportunity) or just clears his other side of the jungle.
+After that he generally backs to buy Mobility Boots so he can use Predator and either goes for a gank immediately (if there's an opportunity) or just clears his other side of the jungle.
 He skips camps very often.

 Gromp does a lot of damage to you early on so it's not a camp you want to be doing that much.
 Hecarim excels at doing camps he can AOE like wolves and raptors.